 Aside from traveling, 2016 was an eventful year for expanding this blog and my freelance writing/photography.
 We purchased a drone late last year, and finally got to use it throughout our time in Iceland and Mexico.
 We’re also making even better videos, investing in a new camera and equipment.

 We were featured in several publications, both online and in print.
 I contributed my ideas for a feature in Toronto’s Metro News about summer travel in Ontario.
 My photos were featured in Lonely Planet, BBC Earth, and New Scientist.
 I contributed my thoughts about finding vegan food around the world to both CNN and Care2.
 I’m also a contributing writer at Green Global Travel, and I wrote all about my harrowing buffalo scare for the Huffington Post.
 I’m hoping to expand my freelance writing even further in 2017.

 AS FOR 2017…

 Currently, we have nothing set in stone for 2017.
 We’re most likely going to experience Quebec’s Carnival and stay at the Ice Hotel in late January.
 In June, we’re thinking about traveling to Europe to visit Germany, Czech Republic, and Austria.
-And in November, we’ll be taking a California coastal cruise on board the Ruby Princess for a co-worker’s wedding.
+And in November, I’ll be taking a California coastal cruise on board the Ruby Princess for a co-worker’s wedding.

 Women in Travel Summit in April (Milwaukee), and TBEX in May (Huntsville, Alabama).